Cstolborg/HMMpy/docs/source/index.rst

 Installation
 ------------

-HMMpy is available on TestPyPI, and can be installed with (only for windows)
+HMMpy is available on PyPI, and can be installed with

 ::

-    pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple cstolborg==0.0.5
+    pip install hmm-py

 HMMpy has the following dependencies: